 Chantey Sing at Hyde Street Pier

-A public sing-along of sea chanteys and sailor songs aboard a historic ship at San Francisco Maritime National Historical Park.
+A virtual public sing-along of sea chanteys and sailor songs presented by San Francisco Maritime National Historical Park.

 Chantey Singing in San FranciscoFor over thirty years sea music enthusiasts have gathered on the historic ships C. A. Thayer and Balclutha to sing chanteys and other sea songs.
 This free event, which takes place the first Saturday of every month, has garnered a loyal following, drawing 80 to 200 people monthly.